Tom Broadbent (English footballer)

-Thomas William Broadbent (born 15 February 1992) is an English professional footballer who plays as a central defender for South Shields.
+Thomas William Broadbent (born 15 February 1992) is an English former professional footballer who played as a central defender.

 Career

 Born in Basingstoke, Broadbent spent time with the youth academies of Southampton, Portsmouth and Bournemouth.
 He then began playing first-team football for Bognor Regis Town at the age of 16, before moving to Chichester City.
 He also spent time with Pagham and Selsey.

 After working in a supermarket and as a carpenter and labourer, Broadbent joined the Army at the age of 19.
-Broadbent spent 6 years in the Army, serving as a Lance Bombadier with the Royal Artillery in Afghanistan.
+Broadbent spent 6 years in the Army, serving as a Lance Bombardier with the Royal Artillery in Afghanistan.
 He represented the Army at football, and in 2015 he began playing semi-professional non-league football, appearing for Farnborough, Petersfield Town and Hayes & Yeading United.
 He captained Hayes & Yeading for the 2016–17 season.

 Bristol Rovers

 After leaving the Army to start a career in professional football, Broadbent signed for Bristol Rovers in July 2017.
 He made his professional debut on the opening day of the 2017–18 season, playing the entirety of a 1–0 away defeat at Charlton Athletic.

 Broadbent scored his first professional goal on 8 January 2019 in a 2–1 EFL Trophy victory over Northampton Town, opening the scoring on the stroke of half-time, in the match which proved to be his final game for the club.